Flagsmith/flagsmith-java-client/README.md

                 .build();
 ```

-override the full configuration with your own
+Override the full configuration with your own

 ```Java
 FlagsmithClient flagsmithClient = FlagsmithClient.newBuilder()
             .setApiKey("YOUR_ENV_API_KEY")